mak-gitdev/HA_enoceanmqtt-addon/README.md

         user: my_user
         pwd: my_password
         ```
     - Indicate the `mqtt_discovery_prefix` under the **mqtt_discovery_prefix** entry.
-This is the MQTT prefix used for MQTT device discovery.
+This is the MQTT prefix used for [MQTT Discovery](home-assistant.io/integrations/mqtt/#mqtt-discovery) mechanism from the MQTT integration.
 It defaults to `homeassistant` and can be configured in the Home Assistant MQTT integration as follow:
         ```yaml
         mqtt:
           discovery_prefix: <prefix>